Our Team

 Kelsey Pederson, a Licensed Clinical Social Worker (LCSW) in Oregon and California, brings over a decade of experience supporting youth, adults, and families in their journeys toward healing and growth.
 With a diverse background that includes wilderness therapy, transitional living programs, child welfare, private practice, and clinical supervision, she approaches her work with a deep commitment to courage, belonging, social justice, and faith.
 Kelsey believes in the inherent value of every individual and fosters relationships rooted in dignity, respect, and kindness.

-Ami is completing her Master’s in Clinical Mental Health Counseling at OSU Cascades and will begin her internship this June.
+Ami Formica is completing her Master’s in Clinical Mental Health Counseling at OSU Cascades and will begin her internship this June.

 With a background in theater education and as a mother of three, she brings diverse perspectives to her work.
 Using a person-centered approach and unconditional positive regard, she helps clients explore their strengths, challenges, and personal growth.
 Ami offers pro bono and reduced-fee therapy for uninsured and underinsured individuals.